-Victoria Villarroel Opts To Go Topless In Strappy Black Skirt: ‘Be Present’
+Victoria Villarroel Opts To Go Topless In Strappy Black Skirt: 'Be Present'

-Victoria Villarroel showed some serious skin with a new topless post on Instagram to her 1.5 million followers’ delight.
+Victoria Villarroel showed some serious skin in a new post on Instagram, much to her 1.5 million followers' delight.

 In a series of three photos, Victoria went entirely topless.
-She posed in a dark room with an open window that showed off a gorgeous hillside view and beautiful blue sky with wispy clouds.
-She used her arms, which she placed strategically to protect her modesty.
-Victoria wore a long black skirt that featured a thin strap tied around her waist from Fashion Nova.
-The tie highlighted her slender waist.
-She wore her long dark hair in loose messy waves that tumbled down her back and over her shoulder.
+She posed in a dimly lit space with an open window that showed a gorgeous hillside view and beautiful blue sky with wispy clouds.
+She used her arms to cover herself and placed them strategically to protect her modesty.
+Victoria wore a long black skirt from Fashion Nova which featured a thin strap tied around her waist.
+She styled her long dark hair in loose messy waves that tumbled down her back and over her shoulder.

-In the first pose, Victoria stood next to a platform with large orange cushions and pillows.
-Above it hung white mosquito netting from hooks in the ceiling.
-The netting was tied up at the corners.
-She faced the side and looked back at the camera with her full lips parted slightly.
+In the first pic, Victoria stood next to a platform, with large orange cushions and pillows on top.
+Above it hung white mosquito netting, which was tied up at the corners.
+She looked back at the camera, with her full lips parted slightly.
 The pose showed off her toned back and shoulders along with her tan lines.

 "If anyone ever asks me for the definition of a bad b*tch, I'm just gonna send them this picture," declared a fan.